nuxt-community/auth-module/docs/schemes/local.md

 - Default: `Bearer`

- Authotization header type to be used in axios requests.
+ Authorization header type to be used in axios requests.

 ## Usage